gallenc/opennms-integrations-play/kafka-experiments/minimal-minion-kafka/README.md

-# Setting up opennms-kafka-producer test environment with docker compose
+# Setting up opennms-kafka-producer test environment

-provides a running OpenNMS with a kafka broker and a minion.
+Provides a running OpenNMS with a kafka broker and a minion.

+(Instructions for testing the chubb-rules are found in [RulesTests.md](../RulesTests.md)  )

 Forked from https://github.com/opennms-forge/stack-play